rpodcast/r_dev_projects/README.md

 * Share a _central_ R  package cache between containers using the [`{renv}`](https://rstudio.github.io/renv/) package management system.
 * Leave no traces of the R installation or system dependencies on the host system.
 While that sounds a little brazen, I plan on using a custom Linux PC built for media production and I want to keep that system fairly clean and lean!

+🎥 Check out this previous [Shiny Developer Series livestream](https://youtu.be/4wRiPG9LM3o) to see my detailed walkthrough!

 ## Pre-requisites

 * Install Docker for your particular OS.
 For my development setup, it is Ubuntu 20.04.
 Instructions can be found at [docs.docker.com/get-docker](https://docs.docker.com/get-docker/)